Toward a Spectral Theory of Cellular Sheaves: Toward Applications

 A sheaf of vector spaces can be thought of as a distributed system of linear transformations, and its cohomology $H^\bullet$ consists of equivalence classes of solutions to systems based on these constraints.
-From this perspective, questions of approximation --- of sheaves and of sheaf cohomology --- take on especial relevance.
-The question of approximating global sections to a given sheaf has appeared in, \eg, Robinson \cite{robinson_sheaves_2017,robinson_assignments_2018}.
+From this perspective, questions of approximation --- of sheaves and sheaf cohomology --- take on especial relevance.
+The question of approximating {\em global sections} to a given sheaf has appeared in, \eg, Robinson~\cite{robinson_sheaves_2017,robinson_assignments_2018}.

 Questions of approximating sheaves are equally interesting.
-Given the relative lack of investigation, the following definition is perhaps premature; nevertheless, it is well-motivated by the problem of distributed consensus as well as notions of cellular approximation in algebraic topology.
+Given the relative lack of investigation, the following definition is perhaps premature; nevertheless, it is well-motivated by problems of distributed consensus and by cognate notions of cellular approximation in algebraic topology.

-\begin{defn} Let $X$ be a regular cell complex, and let $\Gc$ be a sheaf on $X$.
-We say that a sheaf $\Fc$ on $X$ is a $k$-\style{approximation} to $\Gc$ if there exists a sheaf morphism $a: \Gc \to \Fc$ which is an isomorphism on stalks over cells of degree at most $k$, and which induces an isomorphism $H^i(X;\Gc) \to H^i(X;\Fc)$ for all $i \leq k$. \end{defn}
+\begin{definition} Let $X$ be a regular cell complex, and let $\Gc$ be a sheaf on $X$.
+We say that a sheaf $\Fc$ on $X$ is a $k$-\style{approximation} to $\Gc$ if there exists a sheaf morphism $a: \Gc \to \Fc$ which is an isomorphism on stalks over cells of degree at most $k$, and which induces an isomorphism $H^i(X;\Gc) \to H^i(X;\Fc)$ for all $i \leq k$.